+ Giuseppe Maria Crespi, The Marriage Feast At Cana Italian, c. 1686 Chicago, Art Institute |

 number of people increase to include not only the bride, groom and servers, but their families, the guests, the musicians, until one could say that, if not a cast of thousands, there is at least a cast of scores.
 No doubt the rise of panel painting on both wood and canvas allowed artists to work to a larger scale and offered more space for invention than the pages of manuscripts ever could.

-Master of the Catholic Kings Spanish, c.
+Master of the Catholic Kings, The Wedding Feast of Cana Spanish, c.
 1495-1497 Washington, National Gallery of Art |

-Juan de Flandes Flemish, c.
+Juan de Flandes, The Wedding Feast of Cana Flemish, c.
 1500-1504 New York, Metropolitan Museum of Art |

-Gerard David, Marriage Feast at Cana Flemish, c.
+Gerard David, The Marriage Feast at Cana Flemish, c.
 1500 Paris, Musée du Louvre |

-Hieronymous Bosch, Marriage Feast at Cana Dutch, 1561 Rotterdam, Museum Boijmans Van Beuningen |
+After Hieronymous Bosch, The Marriage Feast at Cana Dutch, 1561 Rotterdam, Museum Boijmans Van Beuningen |

-Paolo Veronese, Marriage Feast at Cana Italian, 1563 Paris, Musée du Louvre |
+Paolo Veronese, The Marriage Feast at Cana Italian, 1563 Paris, Musée du Louvre |

 The height of this trend is the great